Technical requirements for templates

 Updating regime for templates

-The template maintainer is responsible for updating templates and ensures to offer only up-to-date and high-quality templates to Exoscale users.
+The template maintainer is responsible for updating templates and will offer only up-to-date, high-quality templates to Exoscale users.

 Minor updates, especially security updates, need to be automatically integrated in the template.
 Another way to implement minor updates is to register a new template to replace the old version for running machines.
 In any case, outdated, corrupted or defective templates will be removed from general availability by Exoscale.

 Major updates or product relates updates are under the discretion of the template maintainer.
 If there is a new release of your product, you register a new template on the Exoscale marketplace complementing the old version.
-In most cases we advise to keep one product page for these 2 versions and highlight the available releases available as templates.
+In most cases, we advise to keep one product page for these 2 versions and highlight the available releases that are available as templates.

-When your product has reached “end of life” we will inform Exoscale users about the upcoming deprovisioning or your template.
-After a reasonable grace period machines running the outdated template will be stopped.
+When your product has reached end of life, we will inform Exoscale users about the upcoming deprovisioning or your template.
+After a grace period, machines running the outdated template will be stopped.

 Packaging for release

-Provide a link to download the template image from an http(s) source along with a image.yaml file with the following content:
+Provide a link to download the template image from a HTTPS source along with a image.yaml file with the following content:

 • family: the image distribution, for example Debian.
 The correct field is provided by Exoscale on the initial push and needs to stay consistent for the full lifetime of the template.